codefellows/seattle-javascript-401n21/classes/class-04/lab/README.md

     - `get()` or `read()`
     - `update()`
     - `delete()`
+- Add an association between your models.
+  - If the association is one to one:
+    - GET on the HasOne side should include the entire entity it has.
+    - GET on the BelongsTo side should include a property with a link to the entity it belongs to.
+  - If the association is one to many:
+    - GET on the HasMany side should include a property with the URL to access the list of items it has
+      - Hint: use a nested route on the parent collection, or a query parameter with the parent ID
+    - GET on the BelongsTo side should include a property with a link to the entity it belongs to

 > For the data models, you are free to choose your own data types and describe their fields ...
 For Example: person, animal, car, instrument, game